WebAssembly/spec/document/execution/conventions.rst

   that is modified by *pushing* or *popping* :ref:`values <syntax-value>`, :ref:`labels <syntax-label>`, and :ref:`frames <syntax-frame>`.

-* Certain rules require the stack to contain at least one frame, which is referred to as the *current* frame.
+* Certain rules require the stack to contain at least one frame.
+  The most recent frame is referred to as the *current* frame.

 * Both the store and the current frame are mutated by *replacing* some of its components.
   Such replacement is assumed to apply globally.